omniauth/omniauth-saml/README.md

 * `:uid_attribute` - Attribute that uniquely identifies the user.
 If unset, the name identifier returned by the IdP is used.

+* `:soft` - Used to enable/disable the soft mode.
+When is set `false` (the default), the SAML validation errors will raise an exception.
+Setting this to `true` is useful when testing or in environment where you don't want to set up a real SAML server with signed requests. **You should never do this in a production environment**

 * See the `OneLogin::RubySaml::Settings` class in the [Ruby SAML gem](https://github.com/onelogin/ruby-saml) for additional supported options.

 ## Devise Integration